Tocopherol O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and gamma-tocopherol, whereas its two products are S-adenosylhomocysteine and alpha-tocopherol.
+This is a methylation reaction in which one of the vitamin E components, γ-tocopherol, is converted to the more commonly found α-tocopherol.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).

+The enzymes from Arabidopsis thaliana and Capsicum annuum can also convert δ-tocopherol into β-tocopherol and are effective on tocotrienols, by addition of a methyl group at the same relative position as in γ-tocopherol.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:gamma-tocopherol 5-O-methyltransferase.
 This enzyme is also called gamma-tocopherol methyltransferase.
-This enzyme participates in biosynthesis of steroids.